AZANIR/testng-maven-example/README.md

 Possible directions for expanding the project:

-- Adding Allure reports
 - Parallel test execution
 - Adding support for other browsers
 - Implementing the Page Object Model pattern for more complex applications
 - Integration with CI/CD systems
+- Integration with the real Testomatio platform